-Mathematics Curriculum
+English Curriculum

-At KS3 pupils have four periods a week of 50 minutes each which increase to 5 periods a week at KS4.
-There are currently 7 GCSE groups in Years 7-9 and 8 classes in Years 10 & 11.
-A vast number of pupils take A level Mathematics and another group follows the Further Mathematics specification.
+At KS3 and KS4 pupils have four periods a week of 50 minutes each.
+There are currently 7 groups in Years 7-9 and 8 classes in Years 10 & 11.
+English Literature and English Language & Literature (LangLit) are taught in the Sixth Form.